top of page

 Foot washing is also a yearly reminder that the leaven of this world is always at work without us even noticing.
 It subtly puffs us up, slowly working its way into every aspect of our being if left unchecked.

-The spirit of this world only seeks to inflate a false sense of worth and pride so that we look down on others who are less fortunate, younger or perform menial tasks, especially for others.
+The spirit of this world only seeks to inflate a false sense of worth and pride so that we look down on others who are less fortunate, younger, or perform menial tasks, especially for others.
 If left unresolved, it will hinder our willingness to lay aside everything for the Kingdom of God (Jn.
 6:8-9, 13:4-5; 17:14-16; 1 Jn.
 2:15-17; 1Tim.4:12).
 Seeking to do the will of the Father and following Christ's example means not looking down on anyone or any one task.

 The bread and wine are only to be consumed by those who are circumcised of the heart, that is, only those who are baptised in Christ and have had the law of God placed in them and written on their hearts (Deut.
 30:6; Jer.
 31:31-33; Rom.
 2:29; Jn.
 13:10).
+See paper, what is the Church model?

 The Law states that no sacrifice is to be offered with leaven (Exod.
 23:18).
 Therefore, the bread, symbolic of the body of Christ for Passover, must be unleavened and contain no yeast or leavening/raising agents such as yeast, baking powder, baking soda, a.k.a sodium bicarbonate or bicarbonate of soda.